RedFirebal/FinProject_DataSciFundamentals/README.md

 <img width="841" height="855" alt="image" src="https://github.com/user-attachments/assets/da62bc19-68d8-44a5-8ee1-18f48a794438" />

-By looking over the data presented in our charts, we were able to come to two conclusions.
+By looking over the data presented in our charts, we were able to come to one main conclusion.
 The first of which is there is a clear correlation between genre and platform preformance.
 Genre preformance across platform varries heavily, sometimes preforming signifigantly better on particular platforms over others.
-There can be many reasons for this, such as unique experiences for particular types of games on certain platforms or certain platforms advertizing themselves primarially on a particular genre, but our data does not have any clear information on these factors.
-We also concluded that individual outliers, while certainly heavily impacting their respective genres preformance, tend to not sell in the best selling genres.
-Almost every chart presents a clear best preforming game in a specific genre (the PS3 has a clear outlier in action)
+There can be many reasons for this, such as unique experiences for particular types of games on certain platforms or certain platforms advertizing themselves primarially on a particular genre, but our data does not have any clear information on these factors to find a clear answer.

 ### Question 2 (How do top sales differ by region?):